County Fair Guide

 Est. 1835July

 The Clermont County Fair in Owensville draws from one of the fastest-growing counties in the Cincinnati metro area, blending suburban energy with a strong agricultural tradition in the rolling hills east of Cincinnati.
-Dating to 1835, it is one of Ohio's oldest and most enduring agricultural fair traditions.
+Founded in 1835, it stands as one of Ohio's most enduring agricultural fair traditions.

 13. 13